 A positive parenting program that gives parents simple tips to help manage the big and small problems of family life.
 Triple P Parenting can help with parenting questions from 0–16 years of age around topics such as sleep, self-esteem, not listening, aggression, family conflict – and many more!
 For support in Lanark, Leeds and Grenville, call 1-800-660-5853 and ask about Triple P or visit www.triplep-parenting.ca.

-This resource provides evidence based information to help parents have a positive impact on their child’s physical activity, healthy eating, body image and self-esteem.
-Tips in this resource address how to use language, behaviour and role modeling to create a home environment that supports positive Healthy Behaviour.
+These resources provide evidence based information to help parents have a positive impact on their child’s or teen’s physical activity, healthy eating, body image and self-esteem.
+Tips in these resources address how to use language, behaviour and role modeling to create a home environment that supports positive Healthy Behaviour.
 Consider contacting your School’s Public Health Nurse to set up a parent training.